Double Robust Bayesian Inference on Average Treatment Effects: Setup and Implementation

+For the implementation of our pilot estimator $\widehat\gamma$ given in \eqref{Riesz_est}, we recommend using propensity scores estimated by the Logistic Lasso.
+For the implementation of the pilot estimator $\widehat m$, we adopt the posterior mean of $m_{\eta}$ generated from a Gaussian process prior without adjustment, as in \cite{ghosal2006binary}.
+Section \ref{sec:implement:GP} provides more implementation details.
+To approximate the posterior distribution, we make use of the Laplace approximation, but one can also resort to the Markov Chain Monte Carlo (MCMC) algorithms.
+The parameter $\sigma_n$ controls the relative weight placed on the prior adjustment relative to the standard unadjusted prior on $\eta^m$ (e.g., a Gaussian prior with a squared exponential covariance function).
+Regarding the tuning parameter $\sigma_n$, we emphasize that our finite sample results are not sensitive to its choice, as we show in Supplemental Appendix \ref{appendix:simu}.

-\begin{remark} [Bayesian bootstrap] Under unconfoundedness and the reparametriztation in \eqref{repar}, the ATE can be written as $\chi_{\eta}=\int [ \Psi\left(\eta^m(1,x)\right)- \Psi\left(\eta^m(0,x)\right)]dF(x)$.
-We put a prior probability distribution $\Pi$ on the function-valued parameters and consider the posterior distribution $\Pi(\cdot|\bm{O}^{(n)})$ based on the observations $\bm{O}^{(n)}=(O_1,O_2,\cdots,O_n)$.
-This induces a posterior distribution on the functional of interest, i.e., ATE.
-With independent priors on $\eta^m$ and $F$, we have the factorization of posteriors for $\eta^m$ and $F$, given that the likelihood function also factorizes into two products.
-Thereafter, it is sufficient to consider the posterior for $\eta^m$ and $F$ separately.
-We place a Dirichlet process prior for $F$; also, see \cite{chamberlain2003bayesian}.
-When we restrict the base measure of the Dirichlet prior to be zero, the posterior law of $F$ coincides with the Bayesian bootstrap \citep{rubin1981bayesian}.
-One key advantage of the Bayesian bootstrap is that it allows us to incorporate a broad class of DGPs whose posterior can be easily sampled.
-That is, we can avoid an additional model for the marginal density of covariates with computationally intensive MCMC algorithms.\footnote{We also note that replacing $F$ by the standard empirical cumulative distribution function does not provide sufficient randomization of $F$, as it yields an underestimation of the asymptotic variance, and the resulting credible set does not correctly quantify the uncertainty about the parameter; see \cite[Remark 2]{ray2020causal}.
-In principle, one may also consider other types of bootstrap weights; however, they do not generally correspond to the posterior of any prior distribution.} \end{remark}
+\begin{remark} [Bayesian bootstrap] Under unconfoundedness and the reparametrization in \eqref{repar}, the ATE can be written as $\tau_{\eta}=\int [ \Psi\left(\eta^m(1,x)\right)- \Psi\left(\eta^m(0,x)\right)]\,\mathrm{d}F_\eta(x)$.
+With independent priors on $\eta^m$ and $F_\eta$, their posteriors also become independent.
+It is thus sufficient to consider the posterior for $\eta^m$ and $F_\eta$ separately.
+We place a Dirichlet process prior for $F_\eta$ with the base measure to be zero.
+Consequently, the posterior law of $F_\eta$ coincides with the Bayesian bootstrap \citep{rubin1981bayesian}; also see \cite{chamberlain2003bayesian}.
+One key advantage of the Bayesian bootstrap is that it allows us to incorporate a broad class of data generating processes, whose posterior can be easily sampled.
+Replacing $F_\eta$ by the standard empirical cumulative distribution function does not provide sufficient randomization of $F_\eta$, as it yields an underestimation of the asymptotic variance; see \cite[p.
+3008]{ray2020causal}.
+In principle, one could consider other types of bootstrap weights; however, these generally do not correspond to the posterior of any given prior distribution. \end{remark}